lodewijn/ManyAnalystThesis/README.md

 ## Results
 In this folder, all multiverse results (including test results that can be ignored) are stored.
 Because the files contain the date on which the multiverse results were obtained, the results files are not overwritten.
+The results that were used for the final thesis are `corrected_results_final_2026-04-28.RDS`.

 # Scripts